Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Experiments

-\paragraph{Task.} Knowledge completion is a task commonly used by structure learning frameworks to assess the quality of learnt rules \citep{NeuralLP, DBLP:conf/nips/SadeghianADW19, rnnlogic, cheng2023neural}.
+\paragraph{Task.} The first five datasets are used for knowledge completion -- a task commonly used by structure learning frameworks to assess the quality of learnt rules \citep{NeuralLP, DBLP:conf/nips/SadeghianADW19, rnnlogic, cheng2023neural}.
 The goal is to infer missing entities (i.e. given $\textsc{p}($alice$,X)$ predict $X$).
+The last two datasets are used to learn PSL rules.
+Note that the baselines used to evaluate \alg{SPECTRUM} do not scale to these large datasets.
+Therefore, for these datasets, we report the number of rules recovered from the gold-standard hand-engineered rules based on domain expertise.
+For Yelp, hand-engineered rules are provided by \cite{psl}, and for CAD by \cite{collective-psl}.

-\paragraph{Results.} For evaluation, we used the NCRL script \citep{cheng2023neural} and report the Mean Reciprocal Rank (MRR) and Hit@10.
-Since NCRL does not provide a method for learning rule weights, we used the precision of rules as a proxy for the rule weight when evaluating SPECTRUM.
+\paragraph{Method.} To evaluate the MRR and Hit@10 of the first five datasets, we used the NCRL script~\citep{cheng2023neural}.
+For SPECTRUM we used $\precision{\Rule}$ as the rule weight.
 Predicted entities are ranked by the sum of the weights of every rule that is satisfied with that entity in its grounding.
 We compare SPECTRUM against {three} SOTA methods -- {AMIE3 \citep{lajus_fast_2020}}, RNNlogic \citep{rnnlogic}, and NCRL \citep{cheng2023neural} -- on five standard benchmarks: Family \citep{hinton_learning_1986}, UMLS \citep{kok_statistical_2007}, Kinship \citep{kok_statistical_2007}, WN18RR \citep{dettmers_convolutional_2018} and FB15K-237 \citep{toutanova_observed_2015}.
-Evaluation results are shown in Table \ref{tab:knowledgeCompletionResults} and dataset statistics are provided in Appendix~\ref{appx:experimentalDetails}.
-RNNLogic and NCRL experiments ran on V100 GPUs.
-SPECTRUM ran on a 12-core 2.60GHz i7-10750H CPU.
+For the CAD and Yelp datasets, we used the PSL library to compute the weights \cite{psl}.
+AMIE3, RNNLogic and NCRL experiments ran on V100 GPUs (30Gb memory, 40 CPUs).
+SPECTRUM ran on a 12-core 2.60GHz i7-10750H CPU, with $M=20 |\mathcal{P}|$ (where $|\mathcal{P}|$ number of predicates), $D=3$, and $\varepsilon = 0.01$.